kuhumcst/texton/INSTALL.md

 ## DK-ClarinTools

-   The repo https://github.com/kuhumcst/DK-ClarinTools contains the Java code
+   The repo https://github.com/kuhumcst/DK-ClarinTools contains the Java code of the central hub.
+   The Bracmat code of the central hub is in this (https://github.com/kuhumcst/texton) repo.

+   You can clone whereever you want.
+The Text Tonsorium only needs the .war file that is the result of compiling the java source.

 ## Wrapped 3rd party tools